geniikw/DataRenderer2D/README.md

 DataRenderer2D is a simple drawing tool. you can make mesh from data and control it using animator. all of PR, bug report, comment, sugestion are vary grateful.

+* Currently DataRenderer2d wants volunteers to create key images.
+DataRenderer2D will continue to be available free of charge, and there are no plans to charge it in the future.
+The key images are (128x128), (200x124), and (516x389) respectively.
+You can also include the ID or symbol of the author in the image.
+If you are interested, please send it to geniikw@gmail.com and it will be applied to the Asset Store after review.

 [PatchNote](https://github.com/geniikw/SplineMeshDrawer-PatchNote/blob/master/PatchNode.md)

 [AssetStore(free)](https://assetstore.unity.com/packages/tools/modeling/data-renderer-2d-102377)